 How To Make Coconut Flour At Home

 Okay, so back to basics.
-Who’s ready to learn how to make coconut flour?
+Who’s ready to learn how to make this?
 It’s really easy.
 Like really, really easy.

-After you follow my recipe to make coconut milk, then you can make coconut flour.
+After you follow my recipe to make milk, then you can make flour.